 What is credit and why do you need a good credit history?

 Credit is, essentially, borrowed money.
 Banks or other financial institutions lend you money and you have to pay it back in the future with interest.
-Different from debit, which is linked to the amount of actual money you have in your bank account, credit comes in many forms including:
+Different from debit, which is linked to the amount of money you actually have in your bank account, credit comes in many forms including:

 - A credit card for everyday purchases